- Get Involved

 For Winds of Joy participants (VIC and NSW), you can download the 2 documents here:

-Risk Management Plan (This document must be returned to our office for all reserved SWD sails to complete the booking process)
+Risk Management Plan (This document must be printed, completed and returned to our office for all reserved SWD sails to complete the booking process)

 After your sail we request that you complete the below feedback form to assist us with continual improvement: